jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 # Lab 4: SRv6 for Kubernetes with Cilium [25 Min]

 ### Description
 Note: This portion of the lab makes use of Cilium Enterprise, which is a licensed set of features.
 The Cilium SRv6 feature set is not available in the open source version.
-If you are interested in SRv6 on Cilium or other Enterprise features, please contact the relevant Isovalent sales team.
+If you are interested in SRv6 on Cilium or other Enterprise features, please contact the relevant Cisco Isovalent sales team.

 Isovalent has also published a number of labs covering a wide range of Cilium, Hubble, and Tetragon features here: